alxlvgit/dev-house/README.md

 3. Added the session storage for production(Redis)

 Selina Park:
-1. Debugged Comments part. (done)
+1. Debugged Comments part. (done).
-2. Working on GET /posts/:id/delete => Delete a specific Post (trigger by clicking the trash icon next to a post on the main feed)
+2. Added GET /posts/:id/delete.
+When users click delete button on a specific Post, it deletes the following post.
+3. Changed getallpost method by using viewmodel for post.
-3. Working onPOST /posts - Create a new Post (Triggered upon clicking the post button).
+!
+Working onPOST /posts - Create a new Post (Triggered upon clicking the post button).

 Royce Coviello:
 1.